SimrithaRA/Data_cleaning/README.md

 # Data Cleaning Process

 Data cleaning is a crucial step in the data analysis workflow.
 It involves preparing a raw dataset by removing inconsistencies, errors, and irrelevant data.
-In this guide, we'll walk you through the steps for cleaning a sample supermarket sales dataset.
+In this guide, we'll walk you through the steps for cleaning a sample supermarket sales dataset downloaded from kaggle.

 ## Step 1: Identifying and Removing Irrelevant Columns